 “The message we want to share is to be an advocate for yourself and your family in healthcare and keep looking to find the best.
 Keep asking questions so that you’ll end up in the right place for yourself and your child.
 The right place for us was Cleveland Clinic.”

 The Pauling family traveled to Cleveland Clinic to go have her surgery where they also met with pediatric neurologist and cerebrovascular expert Neil Friedman, MBChB at Cleveland Clinic Children’s.
-Given new telemedicine capabilities at the Cleveland Clinic and Cleveland Clinic Children’s, Cailee will be one of the Cleveland Clinic’s first pediatric patients who sees Dr. Friedman via telemedicine/video conferencing, making it more tailored to the family so they will not have to travel to Cleveland constantly.
+Given new telemedicine capabilities at Cleveland Clinic and Cleveland Clinic Children’s, Cailee will be one of the Cleveland Clinic’s first pediatric patients to be seen via telemedicine/video conferencing, making it more tailored to the family so they will not have to travel to Cleveland constantly.

 “The message we want to share is to be an advocate for yourself and your family in healthcare and keep looking to find the best,” says Katrina.
 "Keep asking questions so that you’ll end up in the right place for yourself and your child.
 The right place for us was Cleveland Clinic.”